hugoj-goncalves/ngx-permissions/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { NgxPermissionsModule } from 'ngx-permissions';
+import { NgxPermissionsModule } from 'eks-ngx-permissions';

 @NgModule({
   declarations: [